 Part-time employees who wish to transfer to another location for educational purposes may submit a written request to the Employer.
-If approved, the transfer shall be allowed subject to the following conditions:
+In addition, part-time employees who wish to transfer to another location for non-educational purposes may submit a written request to the Employer provided the facilities in question are more than fifty (50) miles apart.
+The transfer shall be allowed subject to the following conditions:

-A. A part-time opening exists at the desired location.

-B. Employees must have attained seniority and been employed by the Employer for at least one (1) year.

-C. Job Classification Seniority shall be end-tailed.

-D. Company seniority shall be retained for the purpose of number of weeks of vacation, and number of holidays in accordance with the applicable Supplement at the new location.

-E. Any expenses, including moving expenses associated with an approved transfer, shall be the responsibility of the employee.
+- A. A part-time opening exists at the desired location. - B. Employees must have attained seniority and been employed by the Employer for at least one (1) year. - C. Job Classification Seniority shall be end-tailed. - D. Company seniority shall be retained for the purpose of number of weeks of vacation, and number of holidays in accordance with the applicable Supplement at the new location. - E. Any expenses, including moving expenses associated with an approved transfer, shall be the responsibility of the employee. - F. It is the Employee's responsibility to verify all benefits including, but not limited to, medical, dental, vision, retiree's medical coverages and pensions at the requested transfer location. - G. The Employer shall be required to notify the Local Union that has jurisdiction over the requested transfer location that the employee has been transferred to that location.